Palming coins and confusing crowds

 The professional had the same experience of the greenhorn but became a master of sleight-of-hand.
 He begins the trick with a borrowed quarter.
 On an off-beat (when the audience’s attention is relaxed), the magician skillfully switched the borrowed quarter for the gaffed quarter.
 Because of the professionals command of the audience’s attention and his manual skill, none in the audience detected the switch — let alone suspected a switch.

-Ready to unlock the world of coin magic?
+Ready to learn coin magic?

-coin sleight of hand book.jpg
+bobo modern coin magic coin sleight of hand book

 Start your magical journey by clicking the image. ⬆️